Annual Reports

 St Georges Hall - the mechanical ventilation system designed by Dr David Boswell Reid in the 1850s.

-Construction of the Group’s new Internet website continues with the structural layout of its WebPages and their presentation under discussion.
+Construction of the Group’s new Internet website continues with the structural layout of its Webpages and their presentation under discussion.

 An exciting development for the Group is that they are now being informed about buildings that have historical engineering services which are under threat of removal and disposal.
 The Group is then able to arrange a visit so that the equipment can be photographed and recorded for inclusion on the Group’s website.
 One such example is the parish church of St Helen’s in Abingdon that has several redundant warm air stoves located in under-floor pits in the aisles.